Skin cancer prevention

 Over the last eight years Cancer Institute NSW skin cancer campaigns have contributed to saving over 100 lives, reducing skin cancer cases by 13,167 in NSW, and saving the state over $60 million.

 What the skin does, what skin cancer and melanoma are, and what the role of ultraviolet radiation is.

-There are simple ways to reduce your risk of skin cancer: protecting your skin from damaging ultraviolet radiation and checking regularly for moles.
+There are simple ways to reduce your risk of skin cancer.
+Find our how to protect your skin from damaging ultraviolet radiation and check regularly for moles.

-The NSW Skin Cancer Prevention Strategy guides how we can reduce over-exposure to the sun in New South Wales
+What is the NSW Skin Cancer Prevention Strategy?
+Read on to see how this strategy guides how we can reduce over-exposure to the sun in New South Wales.